mets/METS-primer/Chapter-3.md

 The root element `<mets>` establishes the container for the information being stored and/or transmitted by the standard.

-### Attributes of the METS root element

-ID (*ID/O*): This attribute uniquely identifies the root element of the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-OBJID (*string/O*): Is the primary identifier assigned to the METS object as a whole.
-Although this attribute is not required, it is strongly recommended.
-This identifier is used to tag the entire METS object to external systems, in contrast with the ID identifier.

-LABEL (*string/O*): Is a simple a title string used to identify the object/entity being described in the METS document for the user.

-TYPE (*string/O*): Specifies the class or type of the object, e.g.: book, journal, stereograph, dataset, video, etc.

-PROFILE (*string/O*): Indicates to which of the registered profile(s) the METS document conforms.
-For additional information about PROFILES see Chapter 5.

 ```xml
 <mets:mets OBJID="loc.natlib.ihas.200003790"
  PROFILE="http://www.loc.gov/mets/profiles/00000007.xml"